umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/UmbracoCloudApi.md

 The response of this call will be the same deployment object (in JSON) as when creating a new deployment, but the deploymentState should now be 'Queued':

-{% swagger method="POST" path="/projects/{id}/deployments/{deploymentId}/package" baseUrl="https://api.cloud.umbraco.com/v1" summary="Upload zip source file" %} {% swagger-description %} Upload src Package to be deployed for specified deployment id {% endswagger-description %}
+{% swagger method="PATCH" path="/projects/{id}/deployments/{deploymentId}" baseUrl="https://api.cloud.umbraco.com/v1" summary="Start Deployment" %} {% swagger-description %} Upload src Package to be deployed for specified deployment id {% endswagger-description %}

 {% swagger-parameter in="path" name="id" type="String" required="true" %} GUID of the project {% endswagger-parameter %}
 {% swagger-parameter in="path" name="deploymentId" type="String" required="true" %} GUID of the deployment {% endswagger-parameter %}